 Effective July 1, 2023, the measurement of Current Expected Credit Losses ("CECL") on loans requires an estimate of the credit losses expected over the life of an exposure (or pool of exposures).
 The estimate of expected credit losses under the CECL approach is based on relevant information about past events, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amounts.
 Historical loss experience is generally the starting point for estimating expected credit losses.
 The Company then considers whether the historical loss experience should be adjusted for asset-specific risk characteristics or current conditions at the reporting date that did not exist over the period from which historical experience was used.
-Finally, the Company may conclude that a loan should be evaluated on an individual basis based on its disparate risk characteristics.
+Finally, the Company considers forecasts about future economic conditions that are reasonable and supportable.
+On a case-by-case basis, the Company may conclude that a loan should be evaluated on an individual basis based on its disparate risk characteristics.
 When the Company determines that a loan no longer shares similar risk characteristics with other loans in the portfolio, the allowance will be determined on an individual basis using the present value of expected cash flows or, for collateral-dependent loans, the estimated fair value of the collateral, as applicable.
 The allowance for credit losses on loans, as reported in our consolidated statements of condition, is adjusted by a provision for credit losses, which is recognized in earnings, and reduced by the charge-off of loans, net of recoveries.
-All loan information presented as of June 30, 2023 or a prior date is presented in accordance with previously applicable GAAP (the incurred loss method).
+All loan information presented as of June 30, 2023 or a prior date is presented in accordance with previously applicable accounting principles generally accepted in the United States of America ("GAAP") (the incurred loss method).